drlundgren/GettingCleaningDataCoursera/README.md

 The run_analysis.R script assumes the existence of the "UCI HAR Dataset" (and a directory with the same name to be present in the current working directory).
+Change the working directory to your directory in which you have the "UCI HAR Dataset" subdirectory.
+Then simply execute the script (it takes no arguments).
+It will produce a tidy data set and also write it to a file named "tidyDataset.txt" inside the "UCI HAR Dataset" directory.

 This script reads the test and train data and merges them into one dataset, then it extracts only the measurements